grafana/grafana/docs/sources/shared/datasources/tempo-search-traceql.md

 ## Perform a search

 To perform a search, you need to select filters and/or tags and then run the query.
 The results appear underneath the query builder.
-The screenshot below identifies the areas used to perform a search.
+The screenshot identifies the areas used to perform a search.

 {{< figure src="/static/img/docs/queries/screenshot-tempods-query-search-parts.png" class="docs-image--no-shadow" max-width="750px" caption="Parts of Tempo Search query type" >}}